asecco/peri/README.md

 - If you're debating why you should start using Peri over any alternatives, I think that a strength of Peri is that it's not overly complex and includes a lot of unique features as listed above.
 - I'm also consistently updating the site and always looking for ways to improve the overall feel and functionality.

+### Can I use Peri without creating an account?
+- Yes!
+I want to keep this site as simple and convenient for all users, so you are never required to register an account or give any personal information.
+- For the community discussion/review section, there is an optional field for your email, but you're not required to give one in order to post.
+While this is great for preserving anonymity for users, in order to prevent spam and inappropriate posts, a moderator will have to approve the post before it gets displayed to everyone on the site.

 ### My favorites disappeared, what happened to them?
 - Instead of opting for a more traditional account creation process, I use your browser's local storage to store the favorites.
 I find this is better for simplicity's sake and overall convenience for users.
 - If you recently lost your favorites, you likely switched your browser/device or cleared your browser's cache.
 Unfortunately, there is not currently a way of retrieving the lost data.

+### Can I request new features or suggest improvements for Peri?
+- Definitely!
+I would love to hear any feedback from the community for ways of improving the site.
+- Head over to the [discussion](https://github.com/asecco/peri/discussions/categories/features-improvements) section and start a new thread.

 ### Can I contribute to this project?
 - Yes!
 Head down to the [contributing](#contributing) section to learn more about how you can help!